dsdanielpark/Gemini-API/documents/README_DEV.md

 pip install git+https://github.com/dsdanielpark/Gemini-API.git
 ```

-This section aims to implement functionalities of the Bard API.
+This section aims to implement functionalities of the Gemini API.
 While there are many readily portable codes, updates may be delayed.

 # Contents